 Winner: React JS

-Performance is an important success factor for any app development.
+Performance is an important success factor for any mobile app development.
 Especially if you want to know which is best among React vs Node vs Angular, remember that DOM is considered as a priority in the UI of any application.

 AngularJS carries multiple features that slow down the performance of your app while you are dealing with heavy applications.